gitty-what-gitty-who/synchronize/README.md

 ## 📄 Description

-`SYNCRONIZE.bat` is a Windows batch script that enables users to quickly and efficiently **mirror their personal directories** onto a USB drive.
+`SYNCHRONIZE.bat` is a Windows batch script that enables users to quickly and efficiently **mirror their personal directories** onto a USB drive.
 It performs a **one-way synchronization** from the local PC to the USB drive, meaning:

 - 🟢 New and updated files on the PC are copied to the USB drive.